 While this card is not perfect, it is definitely leaps and bounds better than most of its airline co-brand competitors.
-First, let’s talk about the good: it’s great to see Chase introduce a card with a full-time grocery bonus multiplier.
+First, let's talk about the good: it's great to see Chase introduce a card with a full-time grocery bonus multiplier.
 An uncapped 3x earn on grocery spend is something Chase desperately needed.
 Likewise, 3x on Air Canada and dining purchases is great.
 The current offer is one of the best sign up offers we have seen on this card.
 For folks with high spend, a total of 100,000 Aeroplan miles is an incredibly useful and valuable offer.

 For benefits, free bags for up to 9 people is overly generous for most everyone.
 And the $100 credit towards NEXUS is awesome for those that travel between the USA and Canada frequently.
 Status chasers can benefit from $15,000 spend for 25K status or $50,000 spend for a “level up” status bonus are great perks.
 If you can combine this spend in the bonus categories listed above, the card is even more lucrative.

 For bonus multipliers, you can earn 3x dining on a Chase Sapphire Preferred® Card, Chase Sapphire Reserve, Chase Freedom®FlexSM or Chase Freedom® Unlimited.
 All of the points earned from these cards transfer 1 to 1 to Aeroplan.
 Therefore, putting your dining or Air Canada spend on any of those cards is a better value proposition.
 Lastly, while this card offers 3x uncapped at grocery stores, you can earn the same with a Citi Premier® Card and earn transferable ThankYou Points, rather than captive co-branded miles on Air Canada.

-Overall, the Chase Aeroplan Mastercard is worthy of a $95 annual fee and the welcome is lucrative, especially with the ease of Pay Yourself Back added.
+Overall, the Quidget_Aeroplan is worthy of a annual_fees annual fee and the welcome is lucrative, especially with the ease of Pay Yourself Back added.
 For most, this card is worthy of a Chase 5/24 spot.
 The Chase Aeroplan card is consistently near the ToP of our monthly ToP airline cards.